awolverp/cachebox/README.md

 assert d2 == {"name": "cachebox", "age": 10}
 ```

-You can use cache alghoritms without `cached` decorator -- just import what cache alghoritms you want and use it like a dictionary.
+You can use cache alghoritms without the `cached` decorator -- just import the cache alghoritm you want and use it like a dictionary.
 ```python
 from cachebox import FIFOCache